 Q: And where do media-driven myths come from?

 A: They arise from many sources—including the tendency to believe the news media are very powerful and sometimes even dangerous forces in society.
 Media myths also are appealing because they offer simplistic answers to complex issues.
 Stories that are too good—too delicious—to be checked out also can become media myths.
 Those three factors—media power, simple answers to complex questions, and a sense of being too good not to be true—help explain the emergence and tenacity of one of the most famous media myths—the purported vow of William Randolph Hearst to “furnish the war” with Spain.
-That anecdote is rich, telling, and delicious—and fits well with the image of Hearst as an unrestrained war-monger.
+That anecdote is rich, telling, and delicious—and fits well with the image of Hearst as war-monger.
 But it’s almost certainly apocryphal.

 Sloppy reporting, and anecdote-driven reporting, can give rise to media myths, too.
-We see that in the myth of “crack babies” of the 1980s and 1990s— that children born to women who took cocaine during pregnancy were fated to become what journalists called a “bio underclass.”
+We see that in the myth of “crack babies” of the late 1980s and 1990s— that children born to women who took cocaine during pregnancy were fated to become what journalists called a “bio underclass.”
 Doing crack while pregnant is lunacy.
 But the much-feared social catastrophe, the “bio underclass,” never materialized.

 High-quality cinematic treatments can be powerful agents of media myth-making, too.
 Millions of Americans born after 1954 were introduced to the famous Murrow-McCarthy confrontation through Good Night, and Good Luck, a critically acclaimed motion picture released in 2005.
 Good Night, and Good Luck cleverly promoted the view that Murrow stood up to McCarthy when no one else would or could.